 Spiritos School is currently licensed to serve up to 10 children.
 Unlike traditional schools we do not have separate classrooms.
 Our teacher to student ratio is 1 to 1.
 Each child has his or her own separate space for desk work and there is a larger “Centers Room” and “Swing Room” where children play together and learn to socialize appropriately.

-At Spiritos School/Richmond Therapy Consultants we work with children:
+At Spiritos School we work with neurodiverse children ages 2-15:

 The types of behaviors we work with are aggression toward others or the environment, self-injurious behaviors, self-stimulation, repetitive behaviors, inattention, transitioning difficulties, etc.